arh-eu/gds-java-sdk/README.md

 The specification can be read on the [GDS Wiki page](https://github.com/arh-eu/gds/wiki/Message-Data).

-Only the most important types and their methods are listed here, we rely on your IDE's support for code completion and documentation.
+Only the most important types, and their methods are listed here, we rely on your IDE's support for code completion and documentation.

 #### Event Request ACK 3: